-Uncertainty allows us to enter life more fully.
-Zen likes predicaments.
+John Tarrant in Fall Sesshin 2019.
+Zen likes predicaments, uncertainty allows us to enter life more fully.
 The koans are allies in this.
 The unexpected questions are often those that help the most.
-All the strategies defend against life – ‘Become more lost’ – a zen entreaty.
+To all the strategies that defend against life, a Zen entreaty: “Become more lost.”
+John Tarrant in Fall Sesshin 2019.

 John talks about the warm intimacy of the ‘the dark’ – the uncolonized zone where koans work with us.
 Intimacy in teachings is used often as an equivalent for enlightenment.
 Koans open gates and bring us inside that mystery.
 Some categories of koans: Predicament koans, Heart Changing koans, Inquiry koans and more.

-No merit whatsoever! – Bodhidharma responds to Emperor Wu in Case 2 in the Book of Serenity.
-David follows the process of practice and Bodhidharma’s path.
+“No merit whatsoever!”
+Bodhidharma responds to Emperor Wu in Case 2, in the Book of Serenity.
+David follows Bodhidharma’s path, and the process of practice.

 David Weinstein examines Emperor Wu’s exchange with Bodhidharma.
-His question: What is the first principle of teaching?
-Vast emptiness, nothing holy.
-The Emperor wants to be acknowledged but….
+His question: “What is the first principle of teaching?
+Vast emptiness, nothing holy.”
+The Emperor wants to be acknowledged, but….